Kyytox/data-explorer.nvim/doc/data-explorer.nvim.md

     └─────────────────────────────────┘
 ```

-The max width of metadata window is 25% (by default) of the total width, but can be configured via `max_width_metadata` option.
+The max width of the metadata window is 25% (by default) of the total width, but can be configured via `max_width_metadata` option.
 The data window takes all the remaining width.

 # Modules